-LpSensor / OpenMAT (All sensor types, C/C++)
+LpSensor / OpenMAT (All sensor types, C/C++) - deprecated

 The LpSensor library contains classes that allow a user to integrate LPMS devices into their own applications.
 Library binaries for Windows Visual Studio are released together with our (deprecated) OpenMAT software package.
 Please download OpenMAT directly from the LP-Research website.
 Please see further description of the library in the appendix.
 LpSensor will eventually be replaced by OpenZen.

-Binary download: https://lp-research.com/support/ Repository: https://bitbucket.org/lpresearch/openmat-2os/src/master/
+Binary download: https://lp-research.com/support/